 Housed on the WAAST campus is an 18-hour-per-day FM radio ministry.
-Production studios and offices support this ministry, which reaches across all of southern Togo and into Ghana and Benin.
-In the center of the campus is a small chapel used for video production.
+Production studios and offices support this ministry, which reaches all of southern Togo and into Ghana and Benin.

 Administration Complex

 The administration complex is comprised of administrative and faculty offices, a faculty lounge, the business office, and the reception area.